Symplectic Neural Flows for Modeling and Discovery: Numerical Experiments

 \subsubsection{Unsupervised experiments}

 In this section, we compare the \texttt{SympFlow} architecture with an unconstrained MLP on solving the equations of motion in \Cref{eq:simpleHOEq}.
 We train the \texttt{SympFlow} in three different ways, aiming to identify the impact of the two terms in the loss function, see \Cref{eq:fullLoss}.
-The MLP is instead always trained with the regularization term in \Cref{eq:mlpReg}.
-In the figures, the term regularization refers to the addition of the Hamiltonian matching term in \Cref{eq:L2}.
-When a \texttt{SympFlow} is trained with Hamiltonian regularization, it means it is trained to minimize the loss in \Cref{eq:fullLoss}.
-If there is no such regularization, it means that we only train with the residual-based loss function in \Cref{eq:L1}.
-We also consider a mixed training procedure, which consists of a first training phase with Hamiltonian regularization, and a later fine-tuning of the weights by training the model for a few more epochs without Hamiltonian matching. \Cref{fig:simpleHO} reports the results obtained with these four training configurations.
+The MLP is instead either trained with or without the regularization term in \Cref{eq:mlpReg}\one{, i.e., with a residual term alone or coupled with Hamiltonian regularization}.
+When a network is trained with Hamiltonian regularization, it means it is trained to minimize the loss in \Cref{eq:fullLoss} \one{with $\gamma=1$}.
+If there is no such regularization, it means that we only train with the residual-based loss function in \Cref{eq:L1}, \one{i.e., $\gamma=0$ in \Cref{eq:fullLoss}}. \one{In \Cref{app:mixed}, } we also consider a mixed training procedure consisting of a first training phase with Hamiltonian regularization, and a later fine-tuning of the weights by training the model for a few more epochs without Hamiltonian matching. \Cref{fig:simpleHO} reports the results obtained with these four training configurations.
 We see that the \texttt{SympFlow} architecture consistently outperforms the unconstrained MLP in predicting the correct qualitative behavior of the solution.
 This is evident both looking at the reproduced orbit, which are all associated to the initial condition $(q_0,p_0)=(1,0)$, but also in the long-time energy behavior.
 We remark that the orbit of $(1,0)$ is wholly contained in $\Omega$, so the networks are expected to approximate it reliably.
 The second column in \Cref{fig:simpleHO} shows the variation of the true Hamiltonian energy in \Cref{eq:simpleHOHam} along the network-produced solutions.
 Even though we extrapolate over the long integration time $[0,1000]$, the \texttt{SympFlow} outperforms the MLP regardless of how it has been trained.
 This is a consequence of the symplectic nature of the network.
-In this experiment, it is unclear whether the three different considered training procedures for the \texttt{SympFlow} have a significant impact.
+In this experiment, it is unclear whether the different training procedures considered have a significant impact.
 We explore this further in the other two test problems.